-Peperomia from the Piperaceae plant family has well over a 1000 species within its genera.
+Peperomia from the Piperaceae plant family has well over 1000 species within its genera.
 Many are grown indoors in temperate regions successfully…..with a little help.

-Not to be confused with the Crassula rubber plant, the Peperomia obtusifolia is a bushy type Peperomia that displays dark green and variegated leaves.
+Not to be confused with the Crassula rubber plant, the Peperomia obtusifolia is a bushy type of Peperomia that displays dark green and variegated leaves.
 This is a very popular species from the genus.

 Peperomia rotundifolia is a trailing plant suitable for growing in small pots and hanging baskets.
 It’s much more difficult to find these in garden stores compared to other Peperomias.